 As a living environment, the International Space Station is hopelessly crippled.
 Anybody staying there for any length of time begins to suffer severe bodily disorders such as loss of muscular weight, including the all-important heart muscle, and poor sleeping patterns leading to mental issues such as tiredness and emotionality.
-Food has to be supplied regularly, as it cannot be grown on board.
-All this is down to one single factor, the lack of gravity.
+Food has to be taken up regularly, as it cannot be grown on board.
+All this is down to one principal factor, the lack of gravity.
 Most of these symptoms are also experienced by patients who are bedridden for long periods.
 By contrast the problems with crop growing are unique to the weightlessness of space, where a plant's roots have no "down" to follow, nor its stem and leaves any "up".
-Its habitual seeking of food and sunlight is hopelessly disrupted.
+Its habitual seeking of food and sunlight is badly disrupted.

 There is another way: artificial gravity.
 Simply spin the space station round and centrifugal force will act just like gravity does, only in reverse with the "floor" on the outside and your head pointing inwards to the central axis.
 It has long been studied and forms the stuff of many a space opera, not least Arthur C. Clarke's famous film, 2001: A Space Odyssey.
 But 2001 came and went and no such space station has appeared.

 How do you manoeuvre what is in effect a giant gyroscope to point in the direction you want it to travel?
 Back in the day, that would have been a real problem.
 Manoeuvring thrusters need to be out from the centre so that they get good leverage and their size can be kept down.
 The ends of a long axle-like hub would be one solution but to realign the wheel would need a strong and heavy bearing.
-Several thrusters distributed around the rim of the wheel offers a more elegant solution, but they need complex and counter-intuitive synchronisation as the wheel turns.
-Nowadays this can easily be put under computer control.
+Distributing several thrusters around the rim of the wheel offers a more elegant solution, but they need complex and counter-intuitive synchronisation as the wheel turns.
+Again, this can easily be put under computer control.
 The thrusters could alternatively be put on gimbals so that the direction of flight could be changed without having to realign the wheel at all.
 Hybrid techniques would be possible, whereby a fast response is obtained by steering and/or pulsing the thrusters, while for acceleration and deceleration at either end of a longer journey, the axis would be realigned to point in the direction of travel, so that the gimballing system could be locked down to save energy.

-But why the larger size?
+But why the large size?
 The problem arises in what is called the Coriolis effect.
 For example if you are standing inside such a wheel and you throw a ball backwards against the direction of rotation, it will be rotating more slowly and so will fall more slowly.
 In fact, if you were to throw it just hard enough, it would not sink but would remain above the floor and presently sail right round to club you in the back.
 Well, actually it would have stopped rotating entirely and you would be the one who sailed round and clubbed the ball with your back.
 It will no doubt be a fun but highly illegal game to see how far you can throw one along the corridor.
 But throw the ball forwards in the direction of spin and it will be pulled hard downwards, thudding to the floor like a lump of lead.
-Now, the smaller the space station the faster it has to spin to maintain Earth gravity and the greater these effects become.
+The same happens to difefrent bits of you when you move.
 Even something as simple as turning around while you walk can create significant differences between one ear and the other, upsetting your sense of balance.
 At the same time, the "gravity" falls off towards the spin axis, so your feet are pulled down more than your head.
 If this effect is too strong then bending down to pick up something off the floor will feel very strange.
 Combining these various effects will do nothing for the spacefarer with a poor sense of balance or a weak stomach.
-These effects has never been properly put to the test, but I estimate that a viable space habitat needs to be at least 40 metres (130 ft) across, with a radius of 20 metres (65 ft) and an overall circumference around the rim of 125 metres (410 ft).
-This reduces the variations to less than ten percent of gravity over the height of the human body.
-Total habitable length of the rim plus say two spokes and the hub would be around 160 metres (520 ft).
-While the ISS checks in at just over 100 metres long, the habitable space clusters along its shorter axis but various sideways extensions bring it to about the same as its overall length.
-So adding artificial gravity would increase the size of the habitable zone by some 60%.
-The uninhabited equipment bays can be left in a weightless central module.
-Some recent concepts for a Mars trip have proposed a much smaller wheel of half that size or less.
-This might work for a small cadre of screened and medicated astronauts, but there has to be a big question mark over how many people could function normally under such a regime for long periods, and it is unlikely to be a viable long-term solution.
+The smaller the space station is, the faster it has to spin to maintain Earth gravity and the greater these effects become.
+Many of these effects have been tested on Earth by putting people in centrifuges.
+They suggest that a viable space habitat needs to be at least 60 metres (200 ft) across, with a radius of 30 metres (100 ft) and an overall circumference around the rim of 100 metres (300 ft).
+This reduces the variations (gravity gradient) to around five percent of gravity over the height of the human body.
+Total habitable length of the rim plus say two spokes and the hub would be around 160 metres (500 ft).
+By comparison the ISS checks in at just over 100 metres long, with the habitable space clustering along its shorter axis.
+Various habitable sideways extensions add up to about the same as its overall length, making 200 metres in all.
+So adding a full artificial gravity wheelwould make the size of the habitable zone some 12 1/2 times bigger.

 The minimum essentials for any space station include a habitable module, a docking airlock, an equipment and storage bay and a solar array.
-The minimum configuration for a rotating structure of any length is a long stick which rotates around a point half way along, like the baton of a drum majorette.
+The minimum configuration for a rotating structure of any size is a long stick which rotates around a point half way along, like the baton of a drum majorette.
 Set the dock at the point of rotation, the habitable module at one end and the equipment bay at the other and you need only adjust the two arm lengths thus created to achieve a smooth rotation.
 If the station were off-balance then its hub would slowly gyrate around a point off-centre.
-Although software would let a spacecraft dock, this would introduce unwelcome mechanical stresses on the two craft.
+Although software would let a spacecraft dock, this would introduce unwelcome mechanical stresses on the two craft, and perhaps induce seasickness.
 It would be necessary to provide some mechanism for aligning the port with the centre of rotation, either by giving the port some freedom of movement or by distributing the payload more evenly around the main structure.
 Like an aircraft, the station would have a permissible range for its centre of gravity.
 If the central dock is able to slide along a fixed superstructure, with the habitable tubing along each arm flexible in length, then only one adjustment system is needed.
 A space station of this type stars in my novella Nobody Steals My Air.

 Nothing requires a major technological breakthrough, just careful use of what we can do already.
 Nor do I see any real point in packing the production model off to Mars at the first available opportunity, there is plenty to get done nearer home - and nearer the Moon - first.
 But that is another game altogether.